browserengineering/book/blog/why-widgets.md

 Third, the widget can actually reveal things that were hidden in the description.
-For example, the bullet points in the previous section didn't mention leading, but it clearly shows up in the widget.
-In fact, in a propert browser, the amount of leading above and below the line should be the same---the widget shows that this book's toy browser doesn't do that (for simplicity).
+For example, the bullet points in the previous section didn't mention [leading], but it clearly shows up in the widget.
+In fact, in a propert browser, the amount of leading above and below the text should be the same---the widget shows that (for simplicity) this book's toy browser doesn't do that.

+[leading]: ./text.html#measuring-text

 Finally, the widget can use color or shape to highlight relationships and states.
 My widget above shows the maximum ascent and descent in a